This Kangen water review is an opinion piece.

 And while I’m at it, Kangen water is not an antioxidant.
-Please don’t even.
+That doesn’t even make sense.

-Kangen users post all sorts of crazy fear-mongering shit online, like the following:
+Kangen users post all sorts of crazy fear-mongering trash online, like the following:

 What’s the common denominator in all of these (besides my inability to properly hide the accounts that they came from, oops! ha ha!)